-- Anyone who is struggling with calculus, physics and/or chemistry and wants to work towards improving their grades through focused learning assistance and group work.
+- Anyone in grade 10-12 who is struggling with calculus, physics and/or chemistry and wants to work towards improving their grades through focused learning assistance and group work.

-- Students who are applying for STEM programs in university this spring and would like extra help so they can improve their grades are welcome.
+- Students who are applying for STEM programs in university and would like extra help so they can improve their grades are welcome.

 This program is NOT associated with Waterloo Engineering admissions and participation in this program will have no impact on acceptance or non acceptance.
 It is a free service to help ameliorate the affects of the pandemic on high school students, especially students who have struggling with hybrid or online learning during this stressful time.

-- Create an account in our registration system using the link below. *Remember to create your account as the parent/guardian!
+- Create an account in our registration system here. *Remember to create your account as the parent/guardian!

 You’ll be able to add children into your profile afterward.